Anonymous202401/If-Recollecting-were-Forgetting/README.md

-This repository is the supplementary code of the paper "Efficient Certified Unlearning: A Hessian-Free Recollection Perspective with Better Generalization"
+This repository is the supplementary code of the paper "Efficient and Generalizable Certified Unlearning: A Hessian-free Recollection Approach"

 When implementing the NS and IJ methods, please note that storing the Hessian for CNN and LeNet requires 1.78GB and 14.18GB of space respectively.
 Ensure that you have sufficient space to save the corresponding results.